ChrisKurz/NCS-Tutorial/NCS/NCSv3.3.0/DEV_driver_custom_outoftree/README.md

 # !!!
 WORK IN PROGRESS !!!
 -----
-# Creating a custom Device Driver within the Application Project Folder
+# Writing a user-defined driver located in a separate driver directory outside the SDK

 ## Introduction